breezewish/php-marked/README.md

 Type: `array`

 Hash of options.
-Can also be set using the `marked::setOptions` method as seen above.
+Can also be set using the `Marked::setOptions` method as seen above.

 ## Basic Options